 The chart below from CBRE gives a good representation of apartment cap rates, by property class, for the last 7 years.
 As you can see, the spread between Class A and Class C cap rates has narrowed over the years and this is really driven by the significant compression of Class C cap rates.

 There are various factors that impact risk in a property and not all are quantifiable.
-These factors including property type, age of property, location (in-fill vs. rural), diversity of tenant base, median incomes, interest rates, market liquidity (buyer pool), etc.
+These factors include property type, age of property, location (in-fill vs. rural), diversity of tenant base, median incomes, interest rates, market liquidity (buyer pool), etc.

 Cap rates represent the market’s sentiment for taking on risk.
 The challenge, as an investor, is to determine the appropriate risk-adjusted return that properly compensates for the risk in the deal.